adventuremomblog

 Grieving Moments Not Shared In New Stages of Life

-Regret over words or actions taken… and regret over words not said and actions not taken that also adds another layer to process over time.
+Regret over words or actions taken… and regret over words not said and actions not taken, which also adds another layer to process through over time.

 The holidays are an annual reminder of seasons and stages in life that naturally stir up reflection.